 My mind is alert, my body vital and healthy and my way will be strewn with golden opportunities.

 No matter what this day may bring to me, there is in me that which is great enough to meet it, overcome it, and be blessed by it!”

 5. Make the word “Perseverance” a part of your vocabulary.
 Be Persevering for and with Enthusiasm!

 Norman Vincent Peale couldn’t say enough about it: “Enthusiasm spells the difference between mediocrity and accomplishment.”

 Application: When challenge comes, what if enthusiasm became your first response mechanism?
 Imagine the stress prevention that would take place in this one small technique?

 Success or Failure, Mediocrity or Accomplishment, Attitude makes all the difference because it’s a “now” process that activates the happiness, peace and prosperity in the NOW, guaranteeing a future that just keeps getting better and better, no matter what.

-If you enjoyed this blog, please ensure you are signed up for both our newsletter and quote of the day.
-The Intuitive Life is committed to “Inspiring Conscious Changemakers” and we welcome your participation in our growing community!
+If you enjoyed this blog, please ensure you are signed up for both my newsletter and quote of the day.
+The Intuitive Life is committed to “Inspiring Conscious Changemakers.”
+I welcome your participation in our growing community!
 Cheryl Brewster is a certified personal and business intuitive, whose specialty is empowerment through change.